The Marsden Building Society Equity Release 4.85% Fixed For Life

 Equity Release Calculators & Early Repayment Charges

 To best accommodate customer needs, the Marsden Building Society provides an online equity release calculator.
-This tool helps users analyse their budget and determine how much they can borrow based on their current finances, properly assessing affordability beforehand.
+This tool helps users analyse their budget and determine how much they can borrow based on their current finances.

 Lastly, note that some early repayment charges may apply under the specific terms of each loan agreement.